Since the Merkava building, I tried to make an Academy’s tank again. It was completed in October 2015.

 Though it is quite old kit, I think the suspension is nice.
 The caterpillar is the T-51 type that the surface is flat.
 The top of the caterpillar is floating, and I do not feel it’s heavy.
 This is the problem that I want to do something about.

 Though I am not a connection caterpillar fundamentalist, if anything, I dislike belt one.
 A thin board-formed caterpillar-like T-34 should not be a belt, I suppose.
 The Sherman series, M48, and M60 are the caterpillar that has no slack so much, so even a belt is nice looking.
 But I adhere to all the tracks because the caterpillar is floating above the guide wheels, it doesn’t look like heavy metal as in this photo.

 It is necessary to paint with a primer because paint does not adhere to the caterpillar made of polypropylene.
 MITCHAKURON of this Somay-Q Technology was used with that purpose.
 Because this primer is sticky when I spray it, we should complete undercoating early.

 Because an assembling manual did not have an explanation about the deployment of accessories, I loaded the place that looked good while seeing the photographs of the old tank magazine.
 (Ground Power magazine No.50 in Japanese publishing.)
 I think it’s imagination, it’s a feeling.

 There are many accessories in this kit and building them is fun.
-I placed the spare track roller, jerrycans, spare ammunition boxes and duffle bags in the place that did not interfere with the decal markings.
+I placed the spare track roller, jerrycans, spare ammunition boxes, and duffle bags in a place that did not interfere with the decal markings.
 The belt or ropes were attached and fixed them.